pingcap/blog/2017-08-15-multi-raft.md

 ### RocksDB / Keys Prefix

 In terms of actual data storage, whether it’s Raft Metadata, Log or the data in State Machine, we store them inside a RocksDB instance.
-More information about RocksDB, please refer to[ https://github.com/facebook/rocksdb](https://github.com/facebook/rocksdb).
+More information about RocksDB, please refer to [the RocksDB project on GitHub](https://github.com/facebook/rocksdb).

 We use different prefixes to differentiate data of Raft and State Machine.
 For detailed information, please refer to [raftstore/store/keys.rs](https://github.com/pingcap/tikv/blob/master/src/raftstore/store/keys.rs).
 As for the actual data of State Machine, we add "z" as the prefix and for other metadata stored locally, including Raft, we use the 0x01 prefix.